-We have audited the compensation report of Orior AG (the Company) for the year ended 31 December 2022.
-The audit was limited to the information on remuneration, loans and advances pursuant to Art.
-14-16 of the Ordinance against Excessive Remuneration in Listed Companies Limited by Shares (Verordnung gegen übermässige Vergütungen bei börsenkotierten Aktiengesellschaften, VegüV) in the tables on page 47 and pages 50 to 51 of the compensation report.
+We have audited the remuneration report of Orior AG (the Company) for the year ended 31 December 2023.
+The audit was limited to the information pursuant to Art.
+734a-734f of the Swiss Code of Obligations (CO) in the tables on page 48, 49, 51, 52, 53 and 59 of the remuneration report.

-In our opinion, the information on remuneration, loans and advances in the compensation report complies with Swiss law and Art.
-14-16 VegüV.
+In our opinion, the information pursuant to Art.
+734a-734f CO in the remuneration report complies with Swiss law and the Company's articles of incorporation.